vime-js/vime/docs/versioned_docs/version-4.x/welcome/design-principles.md

   - Being open to all.
 No special requirements, anyone can be a contributor!
   - A detailed [contributing guide](https://github.com/vime-js/vime/blob/master/.github/CONTRIBUTING.md) has
     been created to get you from zero to PR.
-  - The [#contributors](https://discord.gg/feZ6cAE) channel has been created for contributors to help each other, and get feedback on new ideas.
   - There are many ways to contribute and they don't all involve writing code, we have some ideas on the [next page](./contributing.md#get-involved).
   - We continuously strive for as little friction as possible for new contributors, everything